apollographql/apollo-client/.api-reports/api-report-testing_core.md

 // @public
 interface WatchQueryOptions<TVariables extends OperationVariables = OperationVariables, TData = any> extends Omit<QueryOptions<TVariables, TData>, "fetchPolicy"> {
-    fetchPolicy?: WatchQueryFetchPolicy;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" fetchPolicy?: WatchQueryFetchPolicy;
     initialFetchPolicy?: WatchQueryFetchPolicy;
-    // Warning: (ae-forgotten-export) The symbol "NextFetchPolicyContext" needs to be exported by the entry point index.d.ts nextFetchPolicy?: WatchQueryFetchPolicy | ((this: WatchQueryOptions<TVariables, TData>, currentFetchPolicy: WatchQueryFetchPolicy, context: NextFetchPolicyContext<TData, TVariables>) => WatchQueryFetchPolicy);
+    // Warning: (ae-forgotten-export) The symbol "NextFetchPolicyContext" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" nextFetchPolicy?: WatchQueryFetchPolicy | ((this: WatchQueryOptions<TVariables, TData>, currentFetchPolicy: WatchQueryFetchPolicy, context: NextFetchPolicyContext<TData, TVariables>) => WatchQueryFetchPolicy);
-    // Warning: (ae-forgotten-export) The symbol "RefetchWritePolicy" needs to be exported by the entry point index.d.ts refetchWritePolicy?: RefetchWritePolicy;
+    // Warning: (ae-forgotten-export) The symbol "RefetchWritePolicy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus" refetchWritePolicy?: RefetchWritePolicy;
 }